datacarpentry/r-intro-geospatial/episodes/01-rstudio-intro.md

 ## Vectorization

 One final thing to be aware of is that R is *vectorized*, meaning that variables and functions can have vectors as values.
-In contrast to physics and mathematics, a vector in R describes a set of values in a certain order of the same data type.
 For example

 ~~~